Large-Language-Model Enabled Semantic Communication Systems: System Model and Mechanism

-We analyze the problem of semantic communication from the perspective of optimal decoding, focusing on the process where an information sequence $X = (x_1,x_2,\cdots,x_n)$, with $x_i \in \mathbb{X}$ is transmitted. $\mathbb{X}$ represents the set of transmitted information symbols.
-Initially, $X$ is encoded and modulated at the transmitter using the function described in Eq. \ref{eq_semantic_encoder}, resulting in $S=(s_1,s_2,\cdots,s_t)$, where $s_i \in \mathbb{S}$ and $\mathbb{S}$ denotes the set of transmitted symbols.
+This study analyze{s} the problem of semantic communication from the perspective of optimal decoding, focusing on the process where an information sequence $X = (x_1,x_2,\cdots,x_n)$, with $x_i \in \mathbb{X}$ is transmitted. $\mathbb{X}$ represents the set of transmitted information symbols.
+Initially, $X$ is encoded and modulated at the transmitter using the function described in Equation (\ref{eq_semantic_encoder}), resulting in $S=(s_1,s_2,\cdots,s_t)$, where $s_i \in \mathbb{S}$ and $\mathbb{S}$ denotes the set of transmitted symbols.
 Subsequently, after transmission through the channel, the receiver acquires the sequence $O=(o_1,...,o_t)$.
-The receiver task is to estimates $\hat{S}$ from $O$, and $\hat{S}$ is then decoded into $\hat{X}$ using a semantic decoding function specified by Eq. \ref{eq_semantic_decoder}.
-The optimization objectives of the communication system are twofold: Firstly, to minimizing information error by aligning the probability distribution of $\hat{S}$ as close as possible to $S$.
+The receiver task is to estimate $\hat{S}$ from $O$, and $\hat{S}$ is then decoded into $\hat{X}$ using a semantic decoding function specified by Equation (\ref{eq_semantic_decoder}).
+The optimization objectives of the communication system are twofold: Firstly, to {minimize} information error{s} by aligning the probability distribution of $\hat{S}$ as close as possible to $S$.
 Here, the function $\varphi$ is bijective and reversible, ensuring that recovering $S$ is equivalent to recovering $X$.
 Secondly, the system aims to minimize the length $t$ of the sequence $S$, thereby improving the efficiency.

-The relationship between $o_t$ and $s_t$ is as shown in Eq. \ref{eq1}.
+The relationship between $o_t$ and $s_t$ is shown in Equation (\ref{eq1}):

-where $h_t$ and $n_t$ denote the channel impluse response (CSI) and noise at time $t$, $\otimes$ denotes the convolution operator.
-The process is a typical Markov process, and the optimal decoding and demodulating process is to solve:
+where $h_t$ and $n_t$ denote the channel {impulse} response (CSI) and noise at time $t$, and $\otimes$ signifies the convolution operator.
+The process is a typical Markov process, and the optimal decoding and demodulating process {involves solving the following:}

-In fact, $P(S|O)$ is often unavailable, hence Bayesian equation in Eq. \ref{eq3} is commonly employed to modify it.
+In fact, $P(S|O)$ is often unavailable, hence Bayesian equation in Equation (\ref{eq3}) is commonly employed to modify it:

 where $P(O|S)$ represents the channel conditional transition probability.
-The design of the communication system assumes that the channel is memoryless, so the following formula holds true.
+The design of the communication system assumes that the channel is memoryless, so the following formula {is valid}:

-Therefore, the optimization goal of the best decoding system is:
+{Therefore, the optimization goal of the optimal decoding system is as follows:}

-In Eq. \ref{eq_6}, $P(s_1,s_2,\cdots,s_T)$ represents the probability of the transmitted symbol sequence occurring within the entire set of transmitted symbols $\mathbb{S}$.
-For a specific received sequence, $P(o_1, o_2, \cdots, o_T)$ is a fixed value and cannot be optimized.
-Therefore, the final optimization objective is given by Eq. \ref{eq_youhua2}.